Abhi-2711/ODD-EVEN/README.md

 # ODD-EVEN
-Code for to find odd eveb number
+Code for to find odd even number